GetSetAbhi/High-Level-System-Design/wallet/README.md

 3. **Events Persisted to Event Store**: These newly generated events are appended to an immutable, ordered Event Store (a distributed log).
 This is the crucial step that ensures reproducibility and durability.
 4. **Acknowledgement**: Once events are successfully written to the Event Store, the command is considered processed, and an acknowledgement is sent back to the client.

 We used event sourcing with SAGA pattern to solve problem of distributed transactions and database final state reproducibility.
+With this we were able to optimize our write path but we haven't provided any way for end user to view the state.
+We have made our final state reproducible, but it's not readily viewable or queryable in an efficient manner directly from the event store for end-users.

 We have assumed that every search query has on an average 10 Characters